Japanese Public School Enrollment for Foreign Families in Fukuoka: A Step-by-Step Guide (2026)

 Move into your apartment first, then go to the ward office (区役所) within 14 days of arrival.

 If your apartment isn’t ready yet, a serviced apartment buys you time to register and house-hunt with a fixed address.
-Compare short-stay apartment-hotels in Fukuoka on Agoda so you can complete registration from day one.
+Compare monthly-friendly apartment-hotels in Fukuoka on Agoda so you can complete registration from day one.

 What to bring